Amman Valley Riverside Path (Sustrans Route 437) (approx. 14 mile round trip)

 Amman Valley Riverside

 This beautiful traffic-free riverside path extends nearly eight miles from Pantyffynnon to Brynamman along the River Amman with great views to the Black and Betws Mountains and wonderful scenery.
-The route includes woodland, farmland, river pools and wiers and abundant wildlife along its length.
+The route includes woodland, farmland, river pools and weirs and abundant wildlife along its length.
 There is much to see with birds overhead, including buzzards and the occasional red kites, wildlife and livestock.

 A shaky suspension bridge provides a spectacular river view and excitement for all and there is an abundance of wildflowers along the riverbank, so why not take your time and enjoy the experience to the full.